HuaDeity/powershell-windows-autoproxy/README.md

 First time you have to allow adb to access your WSA.
 And everything will set automately.

-If you are in Windows Insider Dev Channel, the vEthernet (WSLCore) interface has been removed, which is used to proxy for WSA.
+WARNING: If you are in Windows Insider Dev Channel, the vEthernet (WSLCore) interface has been removed, which is used to proxy for WSA.
 I have no idea how to use Windows proxy for WSA then.

 ## Commands